Training Trajectories of Language Models Across Scales: Introduction

 Repeatedly across training and different model scales, we analyze three aspects of model performance: (i) next-token prediction on subsets of tokens (ii) sequence-level generation and (iii) downstream task performance.
 We use perplexity, which is closely tied to language model evaluation, as the major metric throughout the study.

-For \textbf{next-token prediction} (\S\ref{sec:next_token_prediction}), we study the trajectory by categorizing each token's prediction as \textit{stagnated}, \textit{upward} or \textit{downward} according to the trend followed by their perplexity as training progresses.
+For \textbf{next-token prediction} (\S\ref{sec:next_token_prediction}), we study the trajectory by categorizing each token's prediction as \textit{stagnated}, \textit{upward} or \textit{downward} according to its perplexity trend as training progresses.
 We find each category comprising a significant number of tokens: while a significant number of tokens' perplexity stagnate, a subset of tokens with an increasing perplexity in smaller models exhibit a double-descent trend~\cite{Nakkiran2020Deep} where perplexity increases and then decreases in larger models.
 These behaviors primarily emerge at a similar validation perplexity across model scales.

 For \textbf{sequence-level generation} (\S\ref{sec:sequence-level-generation}), we study the distribution shift at a document level (50-500 tokens) by decoding sequences that small/large models favor more than the other.
 Human texts present expected scaling patterns in that they are best modeled by larger (or longer trained) models.
 However, to our surprise, large models are better at modeling less human-like texts which contain synthetic noise and factually incorrect prompts.
 We propose an approach to decoding texts that small models favor more than large models from an interpolated distribution induced by combining signals from both models and find them grammatical but hallucinating.\footnote{Concurrent to our work, \citet{li2022contrastive} propose a similar contrastive decoding approach for a different application.
 Refer to Appendix \ref{app:contrastive_decoding} for more details.} All models go through a stage during training where the perplexity for such texts decreases; small models halt at this suboptimal distribution, while larger models escape it by eventually increasing the perplexity of these unnatural texts.